 How to Navigate Surging Used-Car Prices

-Used car price increases are helping to drive the nation's rising inflation rate, according to government data
+Used-car price increases are helping to drive the nation's rising inflation rate, according to government data

 Lauren Donaldson, senior director of accounts at PureCars, a consultancy that advises dealerships on marketing strategies, says consumer searches for used cars are double what they were a year ago.
 That means the cars are being sold a lot faster.
-She advises shoppers to move quickly if they see a car they like.
+She advises that shoppers move quickly if they see a car they like.